Crazy, Wacky Theme Restaurants by La Carmina

 >> The book is found in all major bookstores, or click to ORDER on AMAZON.COM!

-LA CARMINA appeared on Food Network TV show "World's Weirdest Restaurants."
+She also co-hosted episodes of a Food Network TV show "World's Weirdest Restaurants", in Japan's creepiest theme restaurants.
 She and Naomi Rubin were the Tokyo fixers (translators, location scouts, local production coordinators) for all 14 Japan episodes.
 Their company, La Carmina & the Pirates, has arranged and presented shows for Discovery TV, Travel Channel, Fuel, National Geographic, NHK.
 Visit their TV production site for more info and to hire them.